List of political parties campaigning for self-government

 This is a list of political parties campaigning for self-government.
 Listed here are parties with a specific ethnic minority background or regional parties active on a national level promoting more autonomy or independence for their region.
 Only parliamentary (including regional parliaments or councils) or former parliamentary parties are listed.
 Some of these parties are members or observers of the European Free Alliance (EFA).

-Belgium

-See the Political parties in Belgium, since most parties are regionalist.

-Canada

-Quebec: See the List of political parties in Quebec, since most Quebec parties are regionalist.